Cynthia M. Fornelli

 Cindy Fornelli is an American business leader, former securities lawyer, and a graduate of Purdue University and The George Washington University Law School.

 She retired in 2019 as Executive Director of the Center for Audit Quality (CAQ) and is currently a public company board member.

-More recently, Cindy has been named one of Accounting Today’s Top 100 Most Influential People.
-She has risen to prominence on LinkedIn with an audience of over 900,000 followers; being classified as an influencer.

 Career

 Fornelli is currently a public company board director.
 She previously served as the first Executive Director at the CAQ where she was responsible for carrying out the mission and vision of the CAQ’s Governing Board, which is composed of eight leaders from public company audit firms, the American Institute of CPAs, and three independent public members.
 She also served as an ex-officio board member at the organization.

 Prior to her role at the CAQ, Fornelli held positions at Bank of America (Regulatory and Conflicts Management Executive) and the U.S. Securities and Exchange Commission (Deputy Director of the Division of Investment Management).

 Fornelli has been interviewed for news outlets including Fox Business News, National Public Radio, USA Today, The Washington Post, The Wall Street Journal, Financial Times, the Associated Press, Reuters, Dow Jones Newswires, The Hill, and Bloomberg News.

 She is a regular commentator in trade magazines and featured speaker at professional conferences.